acastan/Servicios/repaso/Ejercicio 0a - repaso Virtualización - Docker.md

 KUBERNETES
 ----------

-Kubernetes es un "orquestador" de contenedores que permite el desplieque, escalado y balanceo de carga automáticos.
+Kubernetes es un "orquestador" de contenedores que permite el despliegue, escalado y balanceo de carga automáticos.
 Tenemos otros orquestadores, como Nomad, Openshift, etc. pero Kubernetes es el más extendido.

 Kubernetes defines a set of building blocks ("primitives") that collectively provide mechanisms that deploy, maintain, and scale applications based on CPU, memory or custom metrics.
 Kubernetes is loosely coupled and extensible to meet different workloads.
 The internal components as well as extensions and containers that run on Kubernetes rely on the Kubernetes API.
 The platform exerts its control over compute and storage resources by defining resources as Objects, which can then be managed as such.